jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 ### Shopping cart with CQRS

-In CQRS the `ShoppingCart` command model would not have any query methods, only command methods.
-For reads, we can create a query model that would be returned by running a query.
+In CQRS the `ShoppingCart` Command Model would not have any query methods, only command methods.
+For reads, we can create a Query Model that would be returned by a lookup.

 This can simply be a plain JavaScript object.